-At Celtic Whiskey we have been buying casks of whiskey from different Irish distilleries dating back over a decade.
+At Celtic Whiskey, we have been buying casks of whiskey from different Irish distilleries dating back over a decade.
 Our initial adventures were buying casks from Cooley distillery and finishing them in wine casks supplied by a number of the wineries we import from.
 This is how our own brand of whiskey, Celtic Cask, was born in 2012.
 Since then we have released 29 Celtic Casks, 1 Dingle Celt and a Celtic Whiskey Shop anniversary bottling.
-In recent years, we have purchased casks from nearly all of the new distilleries in Ireland and these are slowly maturing for future single cask or small batch releases.
+In recent years, we have purchased casks from nearly all of the new distilleries in Ireland and these are slowly maturing for future single cask or small-batch releases.

 One of our most recent releases is Celtic Cask Fiche A Cuig, which is a heavily peated single malt from Great Northern Distillery in Dundalk.
 It was matured in a small (55 litre) sherry cask which was designed to speed up maturation.
 After three years, we were astounded by the quality and thought it merited being a Celtic Cask.
-Before tasting, we had no intention of bottling this expression until it was 10+ years-old, but it was received exceptionally well by consumers & critics alike.
+Before tasting, we had no intention of bottling this expression until it was 10+ years old, but it was received exceptionally well by consumers and critics alike.

 What this release highlighted was the quality of whiskey being produced by Great Northern Distillery.
 Our Managing Director, Alastair Alpine arranged a visit with the Head Distiller at Great Northern and tasted through samples of their new make and young maturing spirits.
 Again, the great quality was there, across the whole range.
 In particular, their Single Pot Still whiskey which will be a very exciting addition whenever they decide to release, especially the sherry matured stock.